Insects and Vegan Principles

 A lot of people confuse vegan ethics with the principle of least harm, but while we can use that principle to make good choices, vegan ethics are not specifically aiming to do that.
 Vegans aren’t choosing to avoid eating meat so as to cause least harm, they are really choosing not to support systems that treat animals as property and use them unfairly.

 Yes, killing wild animals for crop protection is often cruel so we can apply the principle of least harm to make less harmful choices (for example, eat less wheat), however it’s hard for consumers to have much influence over what farmers do.
+Very few consumers can choose to buy foods that don’t demand animal cruelty and death.

-All vegan ethics are trying to do is guide us to see other animals as important, as mattering enough to want to be fair to them.
-Of course, anyone who adopts these principles and goes the extra mile can call themselves a vegan, but no-one has to do that.
-We can all adopt the principles and do what we can (or are willing to do) to make a fairer world for other animals.
+Vegan principles ask us to see other animals as important, as mattering enough to prevent injustice to them.
+We can all adopt these principles and do what we can (or are willing to do) to make a fairer world for other animals.

 It really is that simple.
-Veganism is probably one of the most effective and easily understood ways to help us be fairer and kinder to other animals.
+Adopting and applying vegan ethical principles is one of the most effective and easily understood ways to help us be fairer and kinder to other animals.
 And everyone can do that.

 If you’d like to know more, you can read my essay that offers a deeper dive into the meaning and application of vegan ethics at the link below: